-The library, CEC, and learning lab staff members work closely with the instructional leaders at the college to select appropriate materials for student use.
+The library and learning lab staff members work closely with the instructional leaders at the college to select appropriate materials for student use.
 Several methods are used to accomplish this goal.
-The library subscribes to Choice magazine, a publication of the Association of College and Research Libraries, a division of the American Library Association, which provides written reviews of college level library materials in the magazine.
+The library subscribes toChoice magazine, a publication of the Association of College and Research Libraries, a division of the American Library Association, which provides written reviews of college level library materials in the magazine.
 Each year Choice magazine publishes The List of Outstanding Academic Titles.
-When needed, the list is used to purchase books for the library.
-In addition, the library, CEC, and lab staffs send out regular emails to the faculty asking for material requests that the instructors would like to have purchased and place in the library collection.
+When needed, the list is used to purchase books for the libraries.
+In addition, the library and lab staffs send out regular emails to the faculty asking for material requests that instructors would like to have purchased and place in the library collection.
 Because of the expense of AV items, most all of the AV items are purchased upon teacher request.
-For the print collection, on the Hancock campus, because the collection is small with many needs, approximately 75% of the purchases are made upon teacher request while on the Poplarville and Forrest County campuses, with their larger collections, there are fewer requests from instructors.
 Faculty and students also have access to the statewide MAGNOLIA project that provides online access to thousands of periodical titles in addition to the ten databases to which the college subscribes.

 GHJ Items Adds Total FCC ITEMS Adds Total HAN ITEMS Adds Total

--Books 141 55,653 Books 80 7,263 Books 4 4,286
+Books 220 55,462 Books 130 7,451 Books 17 4,503

 B. Periodicals 0 4,061 B. Periodicals 0 107 B. Periodicals 0 0

-Microform 0 3 ,723 CD-ROM's 1 162 CD-ROM's 41
+Microform 0 5,366 CD-ROM's 0 9 CD-ROM's 0 21

+Computer Disks 0 0 Computer Disks 0 1

-Cassettes 0 21 Computer Disks 0 0 DVD's 274
+Cassettes 0 21 DVD's 6 379 DVD's 1 275

-CD-ROMS's 6 58 DVD's 2 360 Kits 0 2
+CD-ROMS's 0 371 Kits 0 0 Kits 0 2

-Computer Disks 1 4 Kits 0 4 Manuals 0 3
+Computer Disks 0 4 Manuals 0 0 Manuals 0 3

-DVD's 17 1,223 Manuals 0 41 Maps 0 4
+DVD's 7 1,249 Maps 0 0 Maps 0 4

 Kits 0 4 Slide Sets 0 0 Slide Sets 0 0

-Manuals 0 395 Sound Disk 0 16 Sound Disk 0 1
+Manuals 0 382 Sound Disk 0 16 Sound Disk 0 1

-Slide Sets 0 6 Videocassettes 0 395 Videocassettes 0 26
+Slide Sets 0 6 Videocassettes 0 6 Videocassettes 0 4

-Sound Disks 0 73 TOTAL 83 8,348 TOTAL 6 4,637
+Sound Disks 0 73 TOTAL 136 7,968 TOTAL 18 4,814

-Transparencies 0 2
+Transparencies 0 9

-Videocassettes Δ 2.061
+Videocassettes 0 30

+TOTAL 227 67,039